Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all price ranges.

 These days, Port Canaveral has turned into one of the busiest — and most popular — ports in the entire nation.
 Millions of passengers each year take cruises from the terminals near Orlando.

 Of course, that means millions of people each year have to make their way to the port and many drive their vehicle.
-And since these folks need a place to park, a number of parking lots have sprung up to offer you a spot while you enjoy your cruise.
+And since there is such a large market for a place to park, a number of lots have sprung up to offer you a spot while you enjoy your cruise.

 One thing you should know — the port sits in a large complex on its own, meaning space for third-party parking lots right next to the port is sparse.
 However, the port does offer parking of its own at your ship, but it can be expensive.